by Karen J Mossman

 In 1965 we, Mum, Dad, my brother and little sister along with our dogs, Ricky and Peter all travelled to Scotland in a green Austin A30.
-My auntie, mum’s sister, her husband their dogs followed behind bringing our two foster children as we couldn’t all fit in dad’s car.
+My auntie, mum’s sister, her husband their dogs followed behind bringing our two foster children as we couldn’t all fit in one car.

-The cottage we had rented was very pretty in the secluded countryside and we soon settled in.
+The cottage we rented was very pretty in the secluded countryside and we soon settled in.
 It had a large lawn with a sheer drop at the end.
 We stood side by side solemnly looking down into the gloom of the river below.
-Uncle Pat, wearing a fashionable sixties leather jacket, his hair greased back and dark rimmed glasses.
-“You know who lives there, don’t you?”
+Uncle Pat, wearing a fashionable sixties leather jacket, his hair greased back and dark rimmed glasses said, “You know who lives there, don’t you?”